-Given our substantial investment in technology innovation, the demonstrable benefits provided by our intellectual property, and license agreements with more than 140 licensees including many of the world's foremost wireless equipment manufacturers (including major corporations in Korea and Japan), we believe that our royalty rates are reasonable and fair to the companies that benefit from our intellectual property and provide significant incentives for others to invest in CDMA applications, as evidenced by the significant growth in the CDMA portion of the wireless industry, the integration of new features and functionality into CDMA wireless products, and the rapid reduction in the price of low-end CDMA handsets over recent years.
+Given our substantial investment in technology innovation, the demonstrable benefits provided by our intellectual property, and license agreements with more than 140 licensees including many of the world's foremost wireless equipment manufacturers (including major corporations in South Korea and Japan), we believe that our royalty rates are reasonable and fair to the companies that benefit from our intellectual property and provide significant incentives for others to invest in CDMA applications, as evidenced by the significant growth in the CDMA portion of the wireless industry, the integration of new features and functionality into CDMA wireless products, and the rapid reduction in the price of low-end CDMA handsets over recent years.
 While the distractions caused by challenges to our business model and licensing program are undesirable and the legal and other costs associated with defending our position have been and continue to be significant, we believe that these challenges are without merit, and we will continue to vigorously defend our intellectual property rights and our right to continue to receive a fair return for our innovations.
 A ruling in New Jersey Federal district court granted our motion to dismiss unfounded claims by Broadcom that our business practices have been in violation of anti-trust law in the United States.
 These business practices are essentially the same as cited in the EC complaints.
 The court ruled that, assuming all the facts stated by Broadcom are correct (which we believe is not the case), we have not violated any anti-trust laws.
-This ruling is very important and favorable.
-Broadcom has appealed it.
-Regrettably, we assume, as should investors, that challenges of this nature will continue into the foreseeable future and may require the investment of substantial management time and financial resources to explain and defend our position.
+Broadcom has appealed this ruling, and an appeal hearing occurred on June 28, 2007.
+On April 13, 2007, Broadcom announced that it had filed a new complaint in California state court against us alleging unfair competition, breach of contract and fraud.
+A decision is pending.
+We believe these claims are also without merit.
+Regrettably, we assume, as should investors, that challenges of this nature will continue into the foreseeable future and may requi